aabannay/BCND-Project4/README.md

 # Blockchain Data

 Blockchain has the potential to change the way that the world approaches data.
-Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+Develop Blockchain skills by understanding the data model behind Blockchain by developing a simplified private blockchain.
+Keeping the block held privately might have its own usages but being able to share it accross multiple platform will add greater value to the blockchain.
+To do this the blockchain should be able to recieve and send data using a simple method which is an API (Application Programming Interface) this will enable our blockchain to be integrated with web, mobile, and IoT devices.

 ## Getting Started